Advertiser Disclosure

 Hot Tip:

-Before applying for any new card, you’ll want to get the best welcome offer available.
+When applying for a new card, you’ll want to get the best welcome offer available.
 Using the CardMatch tool is a great way to see if you have targeted offers based on your credit history and other factors.

-As a general travel rewards card, the Chase Sapphire Preferred card earns points through the Ultimate Rewards program.
-Since these points are tied to Chase and not to 1 specific airline or hotel program, you have the flexibility to redeem your rewards for virtually any purchase.
+As a general travel rewards card, the Chase Sapphire Preferred card earns Ultimate Rewards points.
+Since these points are tied to Chase and not to a specific airline or hotel program, you can redeem your rewards for virtually any purchase.

 ANA First Class Empty Window Seat